 ~ No Limits adopts live chat software to connect with the connected generation ~

-Today, one in four smartphone owners in the UK don't even make one voice call a week.
+Today, one in four smartphone owners in the UK don’t even make one voice call a week.
 And for Gen Z – or the iGen as they’re often dubbed – communication is more likely to take place inside instant messaging apps than over a call.
 These young people have grown up with digital connectivity.
-Studies show that 96% of 16-24 year olds use a text based application to communicate every day, and 79% of Generation Z consumers display symptoms of emotional distress when kept away from their personal electronic devices.
+Studies show that 96% of 16-24 year olds use a text based application to communicate every day.
+Plus, 79% of Generation Z consumers display symptoms of emotional distress when kept away from their personal electronic devices.

 For companies working with young people, this presents a challenge.
 Universities can offer places over Snapchat, and brands can target social media influencers to support their campaigns.
 But what about organisations focused on supporting – not swaying – Gen Z?
 For support teams concentrating on the more sensitive aspects of care, how can you connect in a way that bridges the popular and the protected; the informal and the informative?
 In Southampton, a charity called No Limits is paving the way.